Global-localhost/unit-examples/README.md

+#Hackathon Notes

+These are examples how to configure NGINX Unit with Docker.
+It is not supposed to be an "out of the box" application you are able to click and run.

+Fell free to ask question on Slack if you have any.

+Happy Hacking!

 # unitwp
 NGINX Unit PHP Wordpress buildstack.
 This will create a docker container image, running wordpress and expose it on port 8080.
 The production ready container image does not include a database.
 If you need a database along with your WP installation, check out the dev folder.